Colin-Fredericks/hx_util/XML_utilities/README.md

 HX-PY XML Utilities
 ====================================

 This is a bunch of batch tools to work directly with a course export (the file structure, not the tarball) or with .srt files.
-You can run `python filename.py` for each one to have it show a set of instructions, or just open the code with a text editor - the instructions are the first thing there.
+You can run `python3 filename.py` for each one to have it show a set of instructions, or just open the code with a text editor - the instructions are the first thing there.

 Because python's built-in xml parser has trouble with namespaces and xpaths, some XML parsing is done with BeautifulSoup instead.
 It's included in this folder as `bs4`.
 For better unicode handling, `unicodecsv` is also included.